 S.C.
 Johnson is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 At SC Johnson, we’ve given a lot of thought to ending animal testing.
 We’re not there yet, but we’re trying.
 Because our products are used by families globally, we see an important need for toxicological studies that ensure they can be used safely and with minimal impact on the environment.
 Also, SC Johnson must comply with the stringent legal and regulatory requirements of countries around the world that require, by law, testing for certain products.
 At the same time, we agree that animal testing should be Reduced; Refined to minimize suffering; and, ultimately, Replaced – which is Russell & Burch’s “three Rs” approach.